Showing posts with label Evil. Show all posts

 The Banality of Evil

-"I really should get home no matter what he says.
-Maybe he'll have time tomorrow.
-The baby's going to be really hungry by now.
-I know I would be starving after five days, but then she's just small and doesn't need much to keep her going.
-For sure my sister must have passed by and the baby is all right.
-It would have been polite if she phoned me to tell me what she'd done, but then she was one of those who said I should have given the baby up for adoption so I don't trust her.
-My phone is out of minutes and I asked to borrow his phone to call my sister but he told me I needed to learn to be independent.
+"I really should get home, no matter what my boyfriend says.
+I'll ask him again tomorrow.
+The baby must be really hungry by now.
+I would be starving after five days, but then she's just small and doesn't need much to keep her going.
+For sure, my sister has passed by, and the baby is all right.
+It would have been polite if she had phoned me to tell me what she'd done, but then she was one of those who said I should have given the baby up for adoption, so I don't trust her.
+My phone is out of minutes, and I asked to borrow my boyfriend's phone to call my sister, but he told me I needed to learn to be independent.
 What did I care about my family?
 They'd never done anything for me.
 He was right.
 If I called my sister and she hadn't checked on the baby, she'd give me an earful I didn't want to hear."